Staying Well Once Your Depression Is Treated

 - Other members of your family have been diagnosed with depression.

-- You drink alcohol or use illegal drugs excessively.
+- You drink alcohol or use other substances excessively.

 An important matter — put yourself first.
 When it comes to drug treatment, make the decision that is best for you.
 Some people — especially people who have never experienced depression — have strong biases against medication.
 While you shouldn't underestimate a drug's potential side effects, it is equally important that you not underestimate the problems and dangers associated with depression, especially if you fall into one of the higher risk groups.
 For those people most affected by depression, maintenance treatment is a great idea.